-Taonga means treasure, property.
+Taonga means treasure, and/or prized possession(s). property.
 Taonga are prized and protected as sacred possessions of the tribe.
 The term carries a deep spiritual meaning and taonga may be things that cannot be seen or touched.
 Included for example are te reo Māori (the Māori language), wāhi tapu, waterways, fishing grounds and mountains.